 Nassau is the only Metro area bus system that does not directly serve Manhattan.
-During the time of increased reliability issues with LIRR and additional auto traffic heading into the city, NICE would support commuters with high-speed, direct service to midtown, near Grand Central Terminal.
+During the time of increased reliability issues with LIRR and additional auto traffic heading into the city, Nassau County should support commuters with high-speed, direct service to midtown near Grand Central Terminal.

 A train trip from Nassau County to downtown Manhattan means transferring at Penn Station to one or more subway lines.
-NICE would hope to provide direct service to downtown near Wall Street sometime in the future.
+Nassau County should provide direct service to downtown near Wall Street.

-Manhattan Direct would use coach service - a different kind of bus, unlike other traditional intra-county services.
-Trips would start at strategically-placed park & ride lots in Levittown, Hicksville, and Mineola.
-After making a few more local stops, buses could use the Long Island Expressway HOV lane to Manhattan.
-A premium fare would be charged - above traditional bus fare but below train fare.
+Manhattan Direct will use coach service - a different kind of bus unlike other traditional intracounty service.
+Trips will start at strategically-placed park & ride lots in Levittown, Hicksville and Mineola.
+After making a few more local stops, buses will use the Long Island Expressway HOV lane to Manhattan.
+A premium fare will be charged - above traditional bus fare but below train fare.
 Manhattan Direct Service would be fed by local bus routes and community shuttles.
-Coaches would have padded seats, Wi-Fi, & charging stations.
-Seats can be reserved via a smartphone app.
+Coaches have padded seats, Wi-Fi, & charging stations.
+Seats can to be reserved via smart phone app.